superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 3) **Learning to use evaluation dataset to evaluate given metrics**<br>
 4) **Code walkthrough and reference notebook**<br>

->  💡 In this article, we utilize two Hugging Face datasets: [qdrant_doc](https://huggingface.co/datasets/atitaarora/qdrant_doc) and [qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna).
-The dataset [qdrant_doc](https://huggingface.co/datasets/atitaarora/qdrant_doc) serves as the reference dataset upon which our Retrieval-Augmented Generation (RAG) solution is built.
-On the other hand, the dataset [qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) is employed as the golden-set for evaluation purposes.
-Keep this distinction in mind as you follow along with our analysis and results.

 ### **Synthetic Evaluation Dataset**

 Right from the ages of relevance evaluation and assessment of information retrieval systems we have known and acknowledged the importance of the golden set or evaluation dataset.
 Usually , this set contains triplets of queries , document id , relevance scores , in the similar way for RAG evaluation our queries are replaced by questions , document id is replaced by chunk_id or chunk text or an answer or a ground truth and instead of relevance scores - we leverage context texts to provide an optimal evaluation record.
 Optionally we could add a complexity of the question which is useful for categorising the performance of our RAG system as covered in the first article.
+Generating numerous Question-Context-Answer samples by hand from reference data is not only tedious but also inefficient.
+Furthermore, questions crafted by individuals may not achieve the complexity needed for effective evaluations, thereby diminishing the assessment's accuracy.
-Addressing the elephant-in-the-room , how do we get on and create one of these evaluation dataset for a problem like RAG.
+Addressing the elephant-in-the-room -- how do we get on and create one of these evaluation dataset for a problem like RAG.

 We got you covered , and here are some techniques you can use to create one of your own.

+>  💡 In this article, we walk you through building and evaluating a Naive-RAG application on the documentation.
+We built two Hugging Face datasets: [Source Documentation Dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc) - the dataset with all documentation text with their sources and [Evaluation Dataset](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) which is the reference golden-set leveraged for evaluation purposes.

+To make some sensible set of questions - we need to use targeted snippets to ensure our questions as well as answers are crisp.

 >  💡 Note: Some of the techniques below may involve using **OpenAI** to generate the questions on the chunked document.

-To make some sensible set of questions - we need to use targeted snippets to ensure our questions as well as answers are crisp.

-#### 1) **Method 1 - Using T5**
+#### **Method 1 - Using T5**

 So our first method involves using the [T5](https://huggingface.co/docs/transformers/en/model_doc/t5) model.
 Make sure to have `pip install transformers` before you use it.